sound + objects

 There are countless guides on how to “de-beep” your microwave.

 sound + objects was likely prompted by my own intolerance of noise in the world.
 While taking a sound design class, I became obsessed with the concept of the soundscape, and our contribution to it as designers.
-I read the book "The Tuning of The World" by Murray Schafer to better understand the acoustic ecology of our world.
+The book "The Tuning of The World" by Murray Schafer offered the ideas about the acoustic ecology of our world.

 “The collection of biological, geophysical and anthropogenic sounds that emanate from a landscape and which vary over space and time reflecting important ecosystem processes and human activities.

 - Murray Schafer, composer and teacher concerned with “acoustic ecology,” 1977